Getting ready for the arrival of our first grandchild

 You know I am about to be a granny, right?
 That we are currently getting ready for the arrival of our first grandchild in May?
-We are currently counting down the weeks, and chalking off the midwife appointments as the due date approaches.
-The time from Caity and Dan coming over to tell us they were expecting their first child, back in late September, has flown by.
-Though for Caity who hasn’t had the easiest of times I am sure it has dragged and as she entered the third trimester recently she did say “goodbye feet”.
+We are counting down the weeks, and chalking off the midwife appointments as the due date approaches.

-And of course with the imminent arrival of our first grandchild comes the need for us to think about baby-proofing our house, and turning our smallest bedroom into a nursery.
+And of course with the imminent arrival of our first grandchild comes the need for us to think about baby-proofing our house, and maybe turning our smallest bedroom into a nursery.
 I fully intend to be a hands on granny and cannot wait until we can have sleepovers to give tired mum and dad a break.
-As I say though the room is tiny and once it is cleared we want to make sure we make the best use of the space so it serves us well for a good few years.
+As I say though the spare bedroom is tiny and once it is cleared of all the rubbish currently in it we want to make sure we make the best use of the space so it serves us well for a good few years.
 Thankfully we know that this baby is going to be a girl so we can narrow down the soft furnishings and not have to hedge our bets with yellow.

-First job is to paint the walls as they are still blue from when the room was Jonnie’s when we first moved in (until Caity moved out and he moved to her room).
-Since then it has been a bit of a dumping ground with wardrobes that are now falling apart, and silver blind where half the slats are bent.
+First job after emptying it is to paint the walls as they are still blue from when the room was Jonnie’s when we first moved in (until Caity moved out and he moved to her room).
+Since then it has been a bit of a dumping ground for suitcases and other stuff we dont really know what to do with, along with a couple of wardrobes that are now falling apart.
+Oh and there’s a silver blind where half the slats are bent.
 It’ll all have to go.
 Not that I mind though, who doesn’t love a bit of interiors shopping?

 We also want to get a small chest of drawers with a changing mat on the top, so that again this can be adapted and when nappies are no longer needed we still have the chest of drawers.
 If anybody has seen one that is slightly unusual, and already painted do let me know.
 We have only seen white ones so far and we want something a bit more unusual.